International Requirements (Non U.S.)

 Toggle ItemTOEFL - Test of English as a Foreign Language

-BYU–Hawaii requires a minimum score of 61 on the Internet-based Test (IBT) or 500 on the Paper-based Test (PBT).
-A minimum score of 17 on both speaking and writing on the IBT is required.
+BYU–Hawaii requires a minimum composite score of 66 on the IBT (Internet-based Test) with a minimum score of 17 on reading and writing and 16 on listening and speaking.

 -